 Lasers actually depend on the difference in pigmentation between your skin color and hair color.
 The laser picks up on the hair, targets it to the follicle, and destroys the hair from the follicle.
 People with darker complexions typically have darker hair as well, which makes it harder for the lasers to target their hair without damaging the skin that surrounds it.
 The good news is that even though lasers use this pigmentation difference to help with targeting, there are still ways that people with darker complexions can have laser hair removal.
 Continue reading to learn more about laser hair removal for dark skin.

-Tips for Getting the Best Results From Your Laser Hair Removal
+Tips for Getting the Best Results From Laser Hair Removal for Dark Skin

 #1 – Make Sure That You See a Licensed Professional